 Sure, it sounds like the Apple Watch gives you many more features for comparable money.
 Still, one of the most attractive parts of the Oura experience is its focus on purpose – or, to put it another way, its lack of unnecessary features.

 The Apple Watch sends me notifications, but it turns out it’s better for me, mentally and when I work out, not to be bothered by notifications.

 I liked not being continually nudged about random things.
 I liked wearing one of my beautiful watches, looking at it just for the time, and not continually checking the weather, the battery level, or the next appointment on my calendar.

 And I liked using a fitness wearable no one really notices me wearing – which isn’t the case with an Apple Watch or a Fitbit.

-The Oura freed me up of my phone’s demands, and having a piece of tech that is so useful as a health awareness device and helped me be less continually available was a plus worth paying for, particularly when everyone else is racing towards more constant connectivity, rather than less.)
+The Oura freed me up from my phone’s demands, and having a piece of tech that is so useful as a health awareness device and helped me be less continually available was a plus worth paying for, particularly when everyone else is racing towards a more constant connectivity, rather than less.)

 The Motiv Ring (awesome if you can find it)

 Arguably the most discreet of the rings on this list, the Motiv ring doesn’t just look subtle.
 It looks good.

 Its sensors measure heart rate, sleep, and activity 24/7, though the ring doesn’t record body temperature as the Oura does.
 It’s also titanium, and it’s also waterproof.
 It also links up with Apple Health and Google Fit.

 The battery life is just three days to the Oura’s five-to-seven, so you’ll need to take it off and plug it in for ninety minutes every seventy-two hours.